woogles-io/liwords/docs/techdesigns/presence.md

 When a user logs out of the socket, we can send a NATS message to `followersof.<UserID>` as in the above flow.

-We also do the reverse of the above -- modify the `user_presences` and other tables to remove the player's connection ID.
+We also do the reverse of the above -- modify the `user_channel_presences` to remove the player's connection ID.

 If a user is switching pages, they rapidly log out and in again to another "realm".
 They can also log out of one `socketsvc` node and log in to another one.